dmarks2/maven-archetypes-catalog-plugin/readme.md

 It adds a new entry **Maven Archetype Catalogs** to the Settings menu at **File** - **Settings** - **Build, Execution and Deployment** - **Build tools**.

-Here you can add additional URLs pointing to external archetype-catalog.xml files.
+Here you can add additional URLs or choose local files pointing to external archetype-catalog.xml files.

 After adding those Catalog files the Archetypes present in these files will be available when creating new Maven projects or Maven modules based on Archetypes.

+When you define a property **archetypeCatalog** in your `pom.xml` or declare a configuration for the org.apache.maven.plugins:maven-archetype-plugin in your `pom.xml`, those settings will be automatically imported.
+The property **archetypeCatalog** supports `local`, `remote`, file- or http-based URLs.
+See [http://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html#archetypeCatalog](http://maven.apache.org/archetype/maven-archetype-plugin/generate-mojo.html#archetypeCatalog) for additional information.

 Development
 -----------